nachiketgalande1609/urban/README.md

 </div>

-Welcome to [Your Project Name], a robust Flask-based e-commerce platform designed to streamline various functionalities for online shopping.
+Welcome to URBAN, a robust Flask-based e-commerce platform designed to streamline various functionalities for online shopping.
 This project aims to provide a comprehensive solution for user management, product cataloging, shopping cart operations, wishlists, and administrative capabilities.

 #### Why This Project?